RuiLin-l/Coherent_State_preparation/README.md

 qiskit_all_scheme.py :
 Preparation of coherent states using three VQA schemes;
-Here we have written all three Schemes used in the article in the file You can reproduce our experimental data by changing the value of "scheme" You can also change the circuit to build your own Ansatz
+Here we have written all three Schemes used in the article in the file You can reproduce our experimental data by changing the value of "scheme", qubit number:"n" and circuit depth:"depth".
+You can also change the circuit to build your own Ansatz

 Please do not hesitate to contact us by email when having any questions.